Nattanjunior/NattanJunior/README.md

-### Welcome 👋
+## Welcome 👋

-Entry-level Full Stack Developer with a passion for creating innovative and functional solutions.
-I have skills in front-end and back-end web development, using technologies such as HTML, CSS, JavaScript, Node.js and databases.
-I am focused on learning and constantly updating myself, always seeking to improve my technical skills.
-Communicative and collaborative, I am ready to contribute to challenging projects and work as a team to achieve exceptional results.
-Open to job opportunities as a Full Stack developer, where I can apply my knowledge and grow professionally.
+I'm a Full Stack developer, with experience in JavaScript, React, React Native, Node Js and MongoDB.
+I have experience as a freelancer and am currently focused on mobile development, always seeking to evolve my knowledge and grow professionally.
+Supporter and enthusiast of the team dedicated to streamlining processes and resolving project problems efficiently.

 const NatanJunior = {